Quirindi

 Quirindi features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 66.4% of all households, consisting of 23.3% couples with children, 30.4% couples without children, and 11.4% single parent families.
-Non-family households constitute the remaining 33.6%, with lone person households at 30.8% and group households comprising 2.7% of the total.
+Family households account for 66.4% of all households, including 23.3% couples with children, 30.4% couples without children, and 11.4% single parent families.
+Non-family households make up the remaining 33.6%, with lone person households at 30.8% and group households comprising 2.7%.
 The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households